raghunandanr487-collab/RTLTOGDSCOMEON-/assest/week4/CMOS Inverter: Voltage Transfer Characteristic (VTC).md

 -  so pmos will get on and nmos will get off
 -  if the vin is  there  at the input  then noms will get on and pmos will get off

-## now we will see the another image in which now it look like when pmos is on and nmos
+## 🧠now we will see the another image in which now it look like when pmos is on and nmos

 ![WhatsApp Image 2025-10-17 at 12 18 38_66140a0f](https://github.com/user-attachments/assets/d2a23e3e-3b44-48a9-83d2-d7625598d551)